smajert/interpretable_mnist/readme.md

 essentially avoiding overlap between the kernels, which I tried to do here.
-So the areas that mark the prototypes in the training images **should** actually correspond exactly to what the model uses (though fig. [3](#classify_inverted_trousers) really does look like there still is a localization problem, so I might be mistaken :-) ).
+So the areas that mark the prototypes in the training images **should** actually correspond exactly to what the model uses (though fig. [3](#classify_inverted_trousers) really does look like there still is a localization problem, so I might be mistaken :smile:).

 ## References